adamdsmith/adamdsmith/content/projects/index.md

 Collaborators: Clint Moore, US Geological Survey; Bob Cooper and David Tilson, University of Georgia

-This forthcoming project will use automated telemetry and a grid of wireless nodes to track the local movements of Black Rail during their breeding season and beyond in Florida.
+This recently initiated project uses automated telemetry and a grid of wireless nodes to track the local movements of Black Rail during their breeding season and beyond in Florida.

 ## **Ruddy Turnstone stopover, migration routes, and association with disease prevalence**